accumulationvector/accumulationvector.github.io/_pages/links.md

 - [Deanonymizing Tor Circuits (Feb 2020)](https://www.hackerfactor.com/blog/index.php?/archives/868-Deanonymizing-Tor-Circuits.html) - [Archive](httsp://archive.is/Wm8lW)<br>

 - [How to Share a Secret by Adi Shamir (1979)](https://cs.jhu.edu/~sdoshi/crypto/papers/shamirturing.pdf)<br>
+It is amazing to see just how simplistic a lot of older research was.
+It was so easy back in the day to just write down a couple pages of thoughts, a handful of citations, and still be published.<br>

 - [US DOJ Calls Bitcoin Mixing ‘a Crime’ in Arrest of Software Developer](https://www.coindesk.com/us-doj-calls-bitcoin-mixing-a-crime-in-arrest-of-software-developer) - [Archive](https://archive.is/hpz2l)<br>
 >Larry Harmon was arrested earlier this week for allegedly participating in a money-laundering conspiracy worth more than $300 million in cryptocurrency involving darknet marketplace AlphaBay.
 However, the family of the Coin Ninja CEO claims he was never involved with AlphaBay.<br><br>